believemanasseh/telex-python/README.md

 # telex-python
-Python version of Reddit client
+A Reddit desktop client for Linux, Windows and macOS